Discover

 An uncertain future

-The renovation of Place des Nations threatens of Broken Chair.
-"While for the architects, the artwork integrated perfectly their visual concept...
+The renovation of Place des Nations again threatened Broken Chair’s presence.
+"While for the architects, the artwork integrated perfectly their visual concept

-The renovation of Place des Nations threatens of Broken Chair.
+The renovation of Place des Nations again threatened Broken Chair’s presence.
 "While for the architects, the artwork integrated perfectly their visual concept of the renovation of the square, pressure for its removal came from certain international spheres." - Paul Vermeulen.

-Beyond the debate about its future, Broken Chair returns to its original location due to its popularity.
+Beyond the debate about its future, Broken Chair returned to its original location thanks to a groundswell of popular demand.

-Beyond the debate about its future, Broken Chair returns to its original location due to its popularity.
+Beyond the debate about its future, Broken Chair returned to its original location thanks to a groundswell of popular demand.

 "You don't get rid of symbols so easily.
 Its return had provoked heated debate at the heart of international organizations.
 But a wide support has made Daniel Berset's work an icon in the fight against mines and cluster bombs, as well as a place of expression of all injustices." - the daily newspaper Le Temps.

-Handicap International decides to extend the symbolic force of the artwork to support the process of banning cluster bombs, which have been later banned by the Oslo Treaty in December 2008.
+Handicap International extended the work’s symbolic power in support of the process to ban cluster bombs, which were subsequently banned by the Oslo Convention in December 2008.

-November 14 – inauguration of the monument to the Unknown Civilian
+November 14 – Symbolic inauguration of the monument to the Unknown Civilian

-As the first witness to the damages caused by explosive weapons and true to its founding revolt against weapons that kill civilians, Handicap International paid tribute to the millions of men, women and children who have died in the shadows of war, by symbolically inaugurating the monument to the Unknown Civilian.
+As a key witness to the ravages of explosive weapons and in keeping with its foundational opposition to weapons that kill civilians, Handicap International symbolically inaugurated the Monument to the Unknown Civilian in honour of the millions of women, men and children who have unjustly died in the shadow of war.

 January 31 – A sad return to the news